 After we got sick of eating fast food, Kara took us to an Indian restaurant called Taste of India.
 A nice cozy spot across from this humongous colorful children’s hospital.
 The tikka masala I ordered was amazing and plentiful.
 I had my most satisfying meal in Pittsburgh here.

 It’s inevitable for a traveler to not compare their traveled location to a place they’re more familiar with.
 It’s unfair sometimes, but these are a few things:

 - New York City is the city that never sleeps.
 So when one of my friends and I took a stroll on Baum Blvd in the Shadyside area looking for a place to eat past 10 pm, we were out of luck.
 We didn’t care what was open, we just wanted to eat.
 But even fast food was hard to find, as the local KFC and Boston Market was closed.
 The only thing open was a Papa Johns (which I’m boycotting).
 We had to settle for this horrible takeout restaurant that delivered, which name I can’t even remember.
 And it started to snow just a few minutes after.
 Next time we’ll just take the car and drive into downtown.

 - The streets are clean.
 Way cleaner than NYC, especially the more populated areas like Downtown and Oakland.

 Pittsburgh was fun, but I wish I could’ve explored more.
-We spent most of the time catching up with our friend Kara, and taking tips on how she adjusted so easily to life in a smaller city.
+We spent most of the time catching up with our friend Kara and taking tips on how she adjusted so easily to life in a smaller city.
+We haven’t been able to explore the key west side.
 At times it seemed like a nice mid-sized city, and there were times it just felt like a college town.
 I’ll be back again.
 Next time, it will be longer and hopefully, I’ll remember to bring my own camera too.